 top of page

 Ben Volta (b.
-1979 in Abington, PA) creates intricate public murals and sculptures, working within the fields of education, restorative justice, and urban planning.
-His practice stands on the belief that art can be a catalyst for change, within individuals as well as the institutional structures that surround them.
+1979, Abington, PA) creates detailed public murals and sculptures, focusing on education, restorative justice, and urban planning.
+He believes art can inspire change in both individuals and the institutions around them.

-Ben is a 2015 Pew Fellow.
-He earned his certificate in sculpture from the Pennsylvania Academy of the Fine Arts in 2002 and his BFA from the University of Pennsylvania in 2005, during which he completed extensive graduate coursework in art history and design.
-After finishing his academic studies, Ben began working with teachers and students in Philadelphia public schools to create participatory art rooted in an exploratory and educational process.
-For the past 17 years, he has been developing this collaborative process in partnership with public schools, art organizations, and communities.
-He has received funding to work in more than 50 schools on hundreds of projects, which have focused on skills alignments and the integration of art with math, science, and reading.
-As a young artist and for 20 years, Ben was a member of the groundbreaking art collective Tim Rollins and K.O.S. in New York City.
+Ben, a 2015 Pew Fellow, earned a sculpture certificate from the Pennsylvania Academy of the Fine Arts in 2002 and a BFA from the University of Pennsylvania in 2005, where he also completed graduate coursework in art history and design.
+After graduating, Ben began working with Philadelphia public schools, creating participatory art rooted in an exploratory and educational process.
+Over the past 18 years, he has partnered with schools, art organizations, and communities to develop this collaborative process.
+He has received funding to work in over 50 schools on hundreds of projects integrating art with math, science, and reading.
+For 20 years, Ben was also a member of the groundbreaking New York art collective Tim Rollins and K.O.S.

 2024

-• Exhibition and mural project with The Cultural Programs of The National Academy of Sciences, Mural Arts Philadelphia and Alain Locke Elementary School (Washington DC and Philadelphia, PA)
++ "Promethean Sparks" Exhibition and mural project with The Cultural Programs of The National Academy of Sciences, Mural Arts Philadelphia and Alain Locke Elementary School (Philadelphia and Washington DC)

 + “Ocean Songs” Large mural project with Mural Arts Philadelphia for Alexander Adaire Public School (Philadelphia, PA)